231021053pomg/TeamWebshopProject/README.md

 - Continued work of Reposiotries

 ## Eric
+### 02/06/2021
+- Finished up database migration
+- Added basemodel with created, edited and deleted dates
+- Started working on test for repositories

 ### 01/06/2021
 - Worked out ER-diagram
 - Re-wrote most of the models and data annotations